anu-maker-club/newsletter/README.md

 You might also need to install some extra packages like `lxml` for the install to work correctly; Googling any errors that come up during `pip install` will yield the answers you seek.
+In particular, you might need to `sudo apt-get build-dep python3-lxml` to [install the dependencies](http://lxml.de/installation.html) of Python's `lxml` library, and `apt-get install python3-dev` to install Python-relevant header files needed by most large libraries on PyPI.

 The source issues themselves are stored in Markdown format in the `issues/` directory.
 Remember to follow the existing issues closely when structuring new